WebAssembly/design/AstSemantics.md

 ## Accessing the heap

-Each heap access is annotated with the type of the location being accessed.
+Each heap access is annotated with the type of the location being accessed and the presumed alignment of the incoming pointer.
 The legal set of types for heap accesses is larger than that for local variables and AST nodes.
 In particular accesses to the heap may specify integer types smaller than 32 bits.
 Loads are either sign extended or zero extended to 32-bit integers, and stores of integers smaller than 32-bit include implicit truncations.

 Indexes into the heap are always byte indexes.
-Heap accesses can be unaligned.

-  * LoadHeap - load a value from the heap at a given index
+  * LoadHeap - load a value from the heap at a given index with given alignment
-  * StoreHeap - store a given value to the heap at a given index
+  * StoreHeap - store a given value to the heap at a given index with given alignment

-These AST nodes index the heap with 32-bit unsigned integers with the assumption the specification will be extended with new AST nodes that allow 64-bit integers as indexes.

-The specification will add atomicity annotations in the future.
-Currently all heap accesses can be considered "non-atomic".

-The semantics of out-of-bounds heap accesses needs clarification.
-A polyfill to asm.js and typed arrays would suggest ignoring out-of-bounds-writes and returning an appropriate zero value for out-of-bounds reads as the default semantics.
-Other possible semantics which are efficiently implementable include throwing an exception or allowing out-of-bound reads to return an unspecified value.

 To enable more aggresive hoisting of bounds checks, heap accesses may also include an offset: